Jennifer Tilly: Poker career

 Tilly's father was a gambler and a poker player, and gave her the video game World Series of Poker.
 She was subsequently taught the real game by her boyfriend when she moved to Hollywood.

 On June 27, 2005, Tilly won a World Series of Poker bracelet (and $158,625) in the Ladies' No-Limit Texas hold 'em event, beating 600 other players.
 She followed up this accomplishment on September 1, 2005, by winning the third World Poker Tour Ladies Invitational Tournament held at the Bicycle Casino in Bell Gardens, a suburb of Los Angeles.
 Tilly has appeared in the GSN Poker Royale series.
 Tilly played in the Celebrity Poker Showdown which aired June 14, 2006, on Bravo.
 She came in third place after being beaten by Bravo's online poker champion Ida Siconolfi.
 She also participated in the Poker After Dark show.

 When playing poker on television, Tilly often wears low-cut tops with push-up bras that expose considerable cleavage in order to "look cute", but noted that "if people are really playing poker, they don't care.
 Nothing looks better to them than a pair of aces.
 They're not looking at your pair.
 They're looking at their pair."
-Tilly appears in the World Series of Poker Tournament of Champions 2007 Edition video game, along with her boyfriend Phil Laak, which was released in 2007 by Activision.
+Tilly appears in the Activision’s World Series of Poker Tournament of Champions 2007 Edition video game, along with her boyfriend Phil Laak.

 In a television interview in 2005, Tilly stated that at that point in her career she was more interested in pursuing poker than acting.
 By December 2008, Tilly announced her retirement from poker as a career.
 In her monthly column in Bluff Magazine, she said: "I love poker but greatness in poker is an elusive dream.
 There are too many variants.
 Trying to find validation in poker is like trying to find a virgin in a whorehouse.
 I'm not giving up poker entirely – gambling is an addiction after all.
 I'm just going to treat it more like a hobby and less like a career."

 In January 2010, she resumed her poker career.
-She was nominated for PokerListing's Spirit of Poker Living Legend Award in 2014, and as of July 2019, her live tournament winnings exceeded $1 million.
+She was nominated for PokerListings' Spirit of Poker Living Legend Award in 2014, and as of July 2019, her live tournament winnings exceeded $1 million.